hakavlad/nohang/README.md

 #### To install on Debian and Ubuntu-based systems:

-It's easy to build a deb package with latest git snapshot.
+It's easy to build a deb package with the latest git snapshot.
 Install build dependencies:
 ```bash
 $ sudo apt install make fakeroot
 ```

-Clone latest git snapshot and run build script to build package:
+Clone the latest git snapshot and run the build script to build the package:
 ```bash
 $ git clone https://github.com/hakavlad/nohang.git && cd nohang
 $ deb/build.sh